v-a-s-a/gcloud_1000g_streaming/README.md

+## Goal: ##
-**Goal**: Recall all common LoF variants that are found in ExAC, but not found in 1000G.
+Recall all common LoF variants that are found in ExAC, but not found in 1000G.

 ## Setting Up a Compute VM on GCloud ##
 1. Start up a n1-highcpu-16 machine